 After installing the new keyboard layout, you can add and use it by following the steps we mentioned earlier in this article.

 Related: How to remove Language Switcher Icon from Taskbar.

+Yes, you can change the keyboard layout on Windows 11.
 There are different ways to open and switch between keyboard layouts in Windows 11.
 Here are the three common methods you can use to access all your keyboard layouts and then use the one you want:

 - Click on the keyboard layout name on the taskbar.